ikr/ikr.su-blog/_drafts/a-story-about-semantic-naming.markdown

 in Photoshop, with their nice font, and then give it to us as... correct, a bitmap.

 Ever since I've never had a project with accidental complexity that high.
 A tiniest thing required tons of work and rigorous attention to details.
-But that's not the point of the story.
+But that's not the point of the story, actually.

 So, as you can imagine we've ended up with _thousands_ of bitmaps.
 They were stored, of course, as _resources_ in resource DLL-s, one DLL per language, and their ID-s were aliased with `#define`-s in a long `resource.h` file.
-That was a standard setup for the old-school Win32 apps.
+That was a pretty standard setup for the old-school Win32 apps.
+On top of the resources we had an object-oriented widgets implementation, often doubling in `camelCase` in the object properties the `CONST_CASE` names from `resource.h`.